Monday-Friday: 8:00 am - 5:00 pm

 • School Age - Beyond School Bells works with school districts across the state to provide afterschool and summer learning opportunities that are proven to close the achievement gap.
 Camp Catch-Up reunites siblings from age 8-19 who have been separated by foster care.
 The goal is to nurture the critical connections between brothers and sisters, to create a sense of permanency in the lives of children who have experienced far too much upheaval and instability.

-• Older Youth - Connected Youth Initiative and Project Everlast work to harness the voice of "unconnected youth" ages 14-26 -- many of whom have aged out of the foster care system -- and to help them create a plan to transition to a stable, productive adulthood.
+• Older Youth - Connected Youth Initiative works to harness the voice of "unconnected youth" ages 14-26 -- many of whom have aged out of the foster care system -- and to help them create a plan to transition to a stable, productive adulthood.

 The Products

-The outer ring represents the overall context of how these initiatives and practices are delivered:
+The overall context of how these initiatives and practices are delivered:

 • The Process | Collective Impact - A specific type of collaboration that ensures community ownership and maximizes existing resources.